Holding Deposit: What Landlords & Tenants Need to Know

 holding deposit

 For first-time landlords and tenants, the holding deposit process can often raise a few questions.
-When is the deposit returned?
-Why isn’t it classed as a tenant fee?
-Why do I need a holding deposit in the first place?
+When will the deposit be returned?
+Is it a tenant fee?
+Why do landlords ask for one?

 What is a holding deposit?